-This chapter has been all about the creating formulations.
+This chapter has been all about creating formulations for lotion making.

-I have been looking at exactly what is involved, when it comes to creating your own home made products.
+We have been looking at exactly what is involved when it comes to creating your own home-made products.

 To finish this chapter, we wanted to dispel some of the common myths that circulate around the skincare industry.

 Antioxidants act like preservatives